Fantoni0/Proyecto/README.md

 - failover.js: Simple piece of code to start the simulation of primary's failover.

--launcher.sh: Script to launch the demo
+- launcher.sh: Script to launch the demo